The following steps are required to completely configure our on-premise SWOOP Miner for Microsoft Teams.

 - Log on to SWOOP

-- Click 'Admin' in the footer
+- Click 'Admin' in the bottom left fly-out menu of SWOOP

-- Click on the 'Miner' tab
+- Click on the 'Miner' dashboard

 - Update the URL (by default it will simply have "miner-" prefix in front of instance name).